 The IRmadillo in the Distillation Process

-Measuring the performance of the fuel ethanol distillation columns in real time allows the opportunity for constant process optimisation - thereby minimising energy consumption and maximising ethanol recovery whilst ensuring product quality targets are met.
-In separate studies, the IRmadillo spectrometer has proved able to measure the relevant concentrations with levels of accuracy that allow true optimisation of the process.
+Measuring the performance of the fuel ethanol distillation columns in real time allows the opportunity for constant process optimization - thereby minimizing energy consumption and maximizing ethanol recovery whilst ensuring product quality targets are met.
+In separate studies, the IRmadillo spectrometer has proved able to measure the relevant concentrations with levels of accuracy that allow true optimization of the process.

 Introduction